 Andrew N. Liveris Building

 Equipping future generations of leaders with the ability to engineer a better world starts when they set foot on a campus designed to provide opportunities for success.
 The Andrew N. Liveris Building at the St Lucia campus provides such opportunities with its new state-of-the-art engineering, education and research hub.
-Scheduled to open in 2021, the new 11-storey building features facilities conceived for research and learning well into the future.
+Opened in 2022, the new 11-storey building features facilities conceived for research and learning well into the future.
 A true product of collaboration, we worked with m3 Architecture to design a vibrant hub for industry and interdisciplinary collaboration to address global challenges in areas such as energy, water and sustainable manufacturing.
 Informed by our expertise in designing research facilities and laboratories, this project paves the way for the design of chemical engineering buildings.
 World-class experimental laboratories, space to create things at scale and areas to facilitate collaboration enable students and researchers to discover and implement technology driven innovations that will shape and change the way we live.

 Education & Learning